LeviSamuelEvans/pytorch-regression-tutorial/README.md

 pip install -r requirements.txt
 ```

+Feel free to use whatever package manager you like; conda/mamba for example is very good at handling dependencies (and mamba is quick!).
+But, for the tutorial here just using pip and a python venv is sufficient.
+I also really like using containers for this kind of thing, but that is a topic for another tutorial!
+When you run the notebook, please choose the associated environment when you setup the notebook kernel.

+To disable the enviroment, you can run `deactivate`.

+## Further Reading
-- See [Theory](./tutorial/theory.md) for a brief overview of the theory behind the applied ML tutorial.
+See [Theory](./tutorial/theory.md) for a brief overview of the theory behind the applied ML tutorial.

 ## Resources
 Here is a list of amazing resources that I have found useful: